-- 1. Connect the negative battery terminal to the M10 bolt on the "BATTERY MINUS" side of the shunt.
-Tighten the shunt bolt with a maximum torque of 21Nm (300A model: 10Nm). - Note that there should be no other connections on this side of the shunt or on the negative battery terminal.
-Any loads or chargers connected here will be excluded from the battery state of charge calculation. - 2.
-Connect the negative of the electrical system to the M10 bolt on the "SYSTEM MINUS" side of the shunt.
+1. Connect the negative battery terminal to the M10 bolt on the "BATTERY MINUS" side of the shunt.
 Tighten the shunt bolt with a maximum torque of 21Nm (300A model: 10Nm).

+Note that there should be no other connections on this side of the shunt or on the negative battery terminal.
+Any loads or chargers connected here will be excluded from the battery state of charge calculation.

-Make sure that the negative of all DC loads, inverters, battery chargers, solar chargers and other charge sources are connected "after" the shunt. - Note that up until 2020, the SYSTEM MINUS connection was labelled LOAD MINUS. - 3.
-Connect the ferrule pin of the red cable with the fuse to the shunt by pushing the pin into to the "Vbatt +" terminal. - 4.
+- Connect the negative of the electrical system to the M10 bolt on the "LOAD MINUS" side of the shunt.
+Tighten the shunt bolt with a maximum torque of 21Nm (300A model: 10Nm).
+Make sure that the negative of all DC loads, inverters, battery chargers, solar chargers and other charge sources are connected "after" the shunt. - 3.
 Connect the M10 eye terminal of the red cable with the fuse to the positive terminal of the battery.

-The battery monitor is now powered up. the Bluetooth LED will start blinking and Bluetooth is active.
+The battery monitor is now powered up. .

-In order to be fully functional, the battery monitor needs to be configured; see the Configuration [9] chapter.
+In order to be fully functional, the battery monitor needs to be configured; see the Configuration [8] chapter.

-In case the battery monitor is going to be used to monitor a second battery, battery bank midpoint or battery temperature, see one of the next 3 paragraphs on how to do this and then go to the Configuration [9] chapter.
+In case the battery monitor is going to be used to monitor a second battery, battery bank midpoint or battery temperature, see one of the next 3 paragraphs on how to do this and then go to the Configuration [8] chapter.